quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

 ## Related Work:
 ### Model architecture
 Machine Translation has a long history of development.
 Previously, researchers came up with Recurrent networks to extract the sequential information within sentence (cite).
 Encoder-Decoder arrives to give us a better way to structure our architecture in which we can condense information using embedding then use these latent features for decoding (translating to another language) (cite).
-Nowadays, researchers have shown how powerful transformer models are as these models could learn the relationship of tokens within sentences while keeping track of sequential information (cite).
+Nowadays, researchers have shown how powerful Transformer-based models are as these models could learn the relationship of tokens within sentences while keeping track of sequential information (cite).

-When looking for ways to break our sentences into tokens, we have found several useful tokenizers online.
-1. Spacy, which gives us word-level tokens.
-2. BERT Chinese, which gives us character-level tokens.

 ### Dataset:
 We use the dataset from WMT21 (https://www.statmt.org/wmt21/translation-task.html).
 The data sources are new-commentary corpus which are released for the WMT series of shared task.
 The one we are using is a parallel corpus containing 313674 parallel Chinese-English sentences.
 It can be found and downloaded using this following url: https://data.statmt.org/news-commentary/v16/.